-The Alumnae Association's website, alumnae.mtholyoke.edu, contains a wealth of information including news and events; career networking opportunities; class, club, committee volunteer, and staff contacts; awards and fellowships listings; and an online directory of alumnae.
-The Association also has a presence on Facebook, LinkedIn, Twitter, and other social media.
+The Alumnae Association's website, alumnae.mtholyoke.edu, contains a wealth of information including news and events; career networking opportunities; class, club, committee and staff contacts; awards and fellowships listings; and an online directory of alums.
+The Association also has a presence on Facebook, LinkedIn, Twitter, and Instagram.

-To access the Association's online directory of alumnae, a security ID is required to register; it is the number located above the addressee's name on Alumnae Quarterly address labels.
-Alumnae may also email ais@mtholyoke.edu to request their IDs.
+To access the Association's online directory of alums, a security ID is required to register; it is the number located above the addressee's name on Alumnae Quarterly address labels.
+Alums may also email ais@mtholyoke.edu to request their IDs.

-The Association's online volunteer website alumnae.mtholyoke.edu/volunteers/reunion-planning is the source for class and club volunteer resources, including handbooks and training materials, communications and data request forms, and financial reporting information.
+The Volunteer Hub (my.mtholyoke.edu) is the online volunteer website and the source for class and club volunteer resources, including handbooks and training materials, communications and data request forms, and financial reporting information.

-Information about upcoming reunions, including registration, schedules, and attendee lists can be found at alumnae.mtholyoke.edu/reunion
+Information about upcoming reunions, including registration, schedules, and other details can be found at alumnae.mtholyoke.edu/reunion

-As a class officer, your primary contact at the Alumnae Association is the director of classes and reunions, who can be reached at reunion@mtholyoke.edu or by calling 413-538-2652.
+As a class officer, your primary contact at the Alumnae Association is the associate director of on-campus programs, who can be reached at reunion@mtholyoke.edu or by calling 413-538-2652.